Office of International Programs and Services

 How do I defer admission after I have determined this is the best option with guidance from my academic department?

-Do I need to drop my Fall 2025 classes to avoid tuition penalty?
+Do I need to drop my Spring 2026 classes to avoid tuition penalty?

 How do I contact my academic department for additional questions about my program?